Chae Won-bin: Career

 Chae made her debut in December 2019 with Naver TV's web series The Secret of Secret, portraying the lead role of Shin Yeon-joo.

 Chae has also appeared in commercials for SK Telecom, Samsung Electronics, LG U+, Canon Korea, and more.

 In April 2020, Chae made her television debut in tvN's When My Love Blooms, portraying the supporting role of Yoon Ji-young.
 A month later, she made her film debut in Run Boy Run, playing the supporting role of Eun-ha.
 In August 2020, she starred in JTBC's television series Twenty-Twenty, playing the lead role of Baek Ye-eun.
 In October 2020, she starred in SBS's television series Delayed Justice, portraying the cameo role of Jung Myung-hee.
 A month later, she starred in Lifetime Korea's television series The Mermaid Prince: The Beginning, playing the lead role of Jo Ah-ra.

 In June 2021, Chae starred in season four of tvN's television series Voice, playing the cameo role of Kong Su-ji.
 In November 2021, she starred in tvN's television series Secret Royal Inspector & Joy, portraying the supporting role of Hwang Bo-ri and Bi-ryung.

 In August 2023, Chae starred in KBS's television series My Lovely Boxer, portraying the supporting role of Han Ah-reum.
 In November 2023, she starred in KBS's television series Drama Special – "Love Attack", playing the lead role of Kang Kyung-joo, for which she won the Best Actress in Drama Special/TV Cinema at the 2023 KBS Drama Awards.
 In December 2023, she starred in the second season of Netflix's web series Sweet Home, portraying the supporting role of Ha-ni.

 In July 2024, Chae reprise her supporting role of Ha-ni in the third season of Netflix's web series Sweet Home.
 In October 2024, she starred in MBC's television series Doubt, playing the lead role of Jang Ha-bin.

+In June 2026, it was announced that Chae will be joining the cast of the second season of Disney+ action fantasy sci-fi television series Moving.